Edit Blog Post

 I figured the walk would take two hours or so, since it was 8km by road, but Mae led us through different towns, along rice paddy dams, and across the river a few times.
 Most of my photos are from this section of the walk.
 We took some breaks and I offered the exhausted escorts water, but they refused.

-Four hours later they stopped abruptly and said that they live nearby, and then presented the handicrafts from their baskets.
+Four hours later they stopped abruptly and said that they live nearby, and then finally presente what ws in their baskets: handicrafts.
 They pulled a chair from a local restaurant, asked me to sit, and there they had me.
 "I follow you long time.
 You buy from me."

 4. "What Have the Romans Ever Done for Us?"

-ladies left with their money for the day, Mae became more talkative.
-It was a story I've heard before.
+Once the handicraft ladies left with their money for the day, Mae became more talkative.
+It was a story I'd heard before.
 Her tribe (and the four other ethnic groups in the valley) has farmed there for probably thousands of years.
-Their exquisite sense of geometry made these incredible rice paddies that look so special on .
+Their exquisite sense of geometry made these incredible rice paddies that look so special on (fill in social medium here).

 But who wants to wear the conical rice hats and sow the fields when all they get to reap is the rice that sells for 50 cents a kilo, while the people who buy the land and build hotels reap trillions of dong (dong is the currency, and it's pretty inflated...
 22,000 dong to the dollar)?
 To her credit, she conceded that the new hospitals mean that infants don't die anymore and the new schools mean the kids can read and get a good job someday.
 But it's still pretty shitty.